 A student may request an official transcript (record of a student's academic history) by submitting a Transcript Request Form to the Registrar's Office.
 All college obligations must be met, including student loan payments, outstanding tuition, payment of fines, and athletic uniforms and library materials turned in before a transcript can be released.
 Transcripts are released in accordance with the Family Education Rights and Privacy Act of 1974 (the Buckley Amendment) and will not be released to a third party, including parents and spouses, without written permission of the student.
-Release forms are available in the Registrar's Office or on the college website.
+Release forms are available in the Registrar Office or on the college website.
 The first two transcripts are free; additional transcripts cost \$3 each.
+There is no fee for transcript requests to be sent to a college within the Community College System of New Hampshire.
 There is an additional charge of \$5 to FAX copies of transcripts.